UnicornAlgorithms-GA/Cart-Pole-Balancing/readme.md

 **Note:** to keep the inputs normalized, the second and the third inputs are divided by a number that's a bit higher than the average angular velocity and respectively, cart's velocity.
 There are better ways to normalize these 2 inputs.

-The minimal solution for the 4-input model stated in the paper would be to have no extra neurons than inputs and outputs.
+The minimal solution for the 4-input model would be to have no extra neurons than inputs and outputs.
 The algorithm did converge to a solution for this minimal model, but I added an extra recursive connection from output to output.
 With the extra memory, it started to find a solution with about 3-6 generations faster than usual.

 ![img](./aux/cart-pole-network.png)